 Not only is it important to be able to access and find your materials, but being comfortable in your workspace is important too.

 Another thing to consider when planning your physical space is any technology you have in your classroom.
-Like other supplies, it needs to be accessible and organized to maximize its usefulness.
-If you’re interested in ideas for organizing technology, I wrote about it here.
+Like other supplies, technology needs to be accessible and organized to maximize its usefulness.
+You can find more ideas for organizing technology here.